sjjsy/neronet/doc/project_information.md

 [Triton Wiki]: https://wiki.aalto.fi/display/Triton/
 [Scientific computing in practice]: http://science-it.aalto.fi/wp-content/uploads/sites/2/2015/05/SCiP2015.Triton_practicalities.pdf

-## Triton Networking
+### Triton Networking

-Cluster has two internal networks: Infiniband for MPI and Lustre filesystem and Gigabit Ethernet for everything else like NFS for /home directories and ssh.
+The cluster has two internal networks: Infiniband for MPI and Lustre filesystem and Gigabit Ethernet for everything else like NFS for /home directories and ssh.

 The internal networks are unaccessible from outside.
 The only host available for user access is the front-end triton.aalto.fi.

 All compute nodes and front-end are connected to DDN SFA10k storage system: large disk arrays with the Lustre filesystem on top of it cross-mounted under /triton directory.
 The system provides about 430TB of disk space available to end-user.

 URL: https://wiki.aalto.fi/display/Triton/Running+programs+on+Triton
 https://wiki.aalto.fi/display/Triton/Running+programs+on+Triton#RunningprogramsonTriton-Gettinginformationaboutclusterqueuesandjobs

-# Existing tools
+## Existing tools

-## SLURM
+### SLURM

 URL: https://computing.llnl.gov/linux/slurm/
 - https://computing.llnl.gov/linux/slurm/